 Sophie produced the venue’s second in-house production, The Universal Machine, and also performed in Kubrick³ (a co-production with PIT & Greenwich Theatre) which premiered at the Edinburgh Festival in August 2013 before transferring to NDT in April 2014.
 She recently produced NDT’s latest in-house production, Down & Out in Paris and London, which premiered at the Edinburgh Festival in 2015 ahead of a London transfer in April 2016.

 Helen Matravers - Producer

-Helen is also the co-producer for Cloakroom Theatre company, who were awarded Live Theatre Newcastle's Live Lab Bursary 2016 and The Kings Head Theatre's Adrian Pagan Award in 2017.
+Helen is also the co-producer for Cloakroom Theatre company, who were awarded Live Theatre Newcastle's Live Lab Bursary 2016 and the King's Head Adrian Pagan Award 2018.

 Jo Salkilld is an independent Arts Consultant, specialising in supporting young companies in finding the right model and governance, business planning, fund-raising, and helping more mature arts organisations to restructure, manage change effectively, and improve their operation and procedures.

 Jo has sixteen years of arts management experience, and a thorough knowledge of the subsidised sector, having worked with Shared Experience Theatre, as Executive Director of Trestle Theatre, and General Manager of Wildcard Theatre Company.
 She has built companies from scratch, planned and developed new arts buildings, produced and booked many productions, overhauled financial management and procedures, and seen several arts organisations through cuts in subsidy to strong and independent futures.
 Jo is a highly successful fund-raiser and is also trained in mentoring.